-Coronavirus Resurges In Fourteen States With Highest-Ever Infection Rates
+Coronavirus Resurges In 14 States With Highest-Ever Infection Rates

 Counties with fewer than 60,000 residents appear to be particularly hard hit by the increasing numbers of cases.

-Mississippi and Florida have largely re-opened their economies, but as the Post notes, the number of cases in these states are climbing, not leveling out.
+Mississippi and Florida have largely reopened their economies, but as the Post notes, the number of cases in these states are climbing, not leveling out.
 Meanwhile, in areas that were hit early on and worked to implement social distancing measures quickly, the number of cases appears to have leveled out.

 Experts worry that with the Black Lives Matter protests sweeping across the country in the wake of the death of George Floyd, the number of infected people will begin to increase as well.
 While many of the demonstrations against police brutality have taken place in large cities, many smaller areas have seen protests as well.